-How to Optimize a PPC Campaign for Real Estate
+Real Estate PPC: Tips For Optimizing Google Ads Campaigns

 Removing Low-Intent Searchers

-As Google has become more and more liberal with their keyword matching (even for “Exact Match”), preventing a wide variety of keyword matching has become even more challenging.
+As Google has become more and more liberal with its keyword matching (even for “Exact Match”), preventing a wide variety of keyword matching has become even more challenging.

 Over the years, I’ve developed a default list of negatives (which you can download here).